 - Property Tax Exemption for Renewable Energy Systems: you won’t have to pay any additional taxes on the increased value of your home as a result of installing solar

 - Maryland solar rebate program: will pay you $1,000 for installing a solar system;

 - One of the best SREC incentive programs in the country

 - Property Tax Exemption for Solar and Wind Energy Systems: keeps you from paying any extra taxes on the increased value of your home due to solar

 - Sales and Use Tax Exemption for Renewable Energy Equipment: allows you to purchase your system tax-free

 How do solar panels work for your home?

-For most homes, solar panels for home means rooftop solar panels – a solar array installed on your roof that generates electricity from the sun and helps you reduce your monthly spending on electricity.
-Solar panels work by converting light energy to usable electricity (this is known as the photovoltaic effect), which we can then use to power our homes and appliances.
-Solar panels save money over time on electricity costs and provide low-carbon, sustainable electricity.
+For most homes, solar panels are installed on your roof, generating electricity from the sun and helping you reduce your monthly spending on electricity.
+Solar panels work by converting light energy to usable electricity (this is known as the photovoltaic, or PV effect, and happens at individual solar cells in your panels).
+This energy can then power our homes and appliances and save money over time by providing low-carbon, sustainable electricity.

 Do solar panels really save money?

-The simple answer to the question “do solar panels really save you money?” is yes.
-That being said, your exact savings depends on many factors.
-Direct hours of daily sunlight and the size and angle of your roof are both important, but local electricity rates play the biggest role in determining how much solar can save you.
-This is because the more you pay for electricity, the more you can offset by producing your own solar energy.
+Solar panels do save money, but your exact savings depends on many factors.
+Direct hours of daily sunlight and the size and angle of your roof are both important, but local electricity rates play the biggest role in determining how much you can save with solar – the more you pay for electricity, the more you can offset by producing your own solar energy.